extract

 Charge

-Residue Names
+Residue names

 +1

-LI, NA, K, RB, CS, TL, AG, CU1, Ag, K+, NA+, NH4, H3O+
+LI, NA, K, RB, CS, TL, AG, CU1, K+, NA+, NH4, H3O+, HE+, HZ+

 +2